 With the rise of jurisdictional approaches to sustainable commodity sourcing and pressure to achieve the Sustainable Development Goals, a number of regencies and provinces in Indonesia have taken steps to embrace sustainable and low-carbon development plans.
-CSF is supporting the government and stakeholders in Sintang Regency to collectively design and implement a Green Regency plan that includes sustainable land use practices and better governance.
-We are contributing expertise in economics, sustainable development, and strategic planning, and working closely with the local government, who are overseeing the process with the support from local government and civil society organizations (CSOs).
+CSF is supporting the government and stakeholders in Sintang Regency to collectively design and implement a Green Regency plan that includes sustainable land-use practices and better governance.
+We are contributing expertise in economics, sustainable development, and strategic planning, and working closely with the local government, who are overseeing the process with support from local government and civil society organizations (CSOs).

-A two-day stakeholder dialogue for 80 people from academia, government agencies, CSOs, and the community that focused on implementing green development and preparation for the background studies, held in May 2018.
+- a two-day stakeholder dialogue for 80 people from academia, government agencies, CSOs, and the community that focused on implementing green development and preparation for the background studies, held in May 2018;

-Background studies on: 1) the history and culture of Sintang, 2) natural resources and ecosystems, 3) economic development, and 4) land based economy, land governance, social forestry, and agrarian reform.
+- background studies on 1) the history and culture of Sintang, 2) natural resources and ecosystems, 3) economic development, and 4) land-based economy, land governance, social forestry, and agrarian reform;

-A four-day training on Sustainable Development and Integrated Landscape Policy, held in July 2018.
+- a four-day training on Sustainable Development and Integrated Landscape Policy, held in July 2018;

-A consolidation workshop in April 2019.
+- a consolidation workshop in April 2019.

 Through this process, the government of Sintang will have the opportunity to consolidate their current efforts to promote sustainable development in the region, and capitalize on synergies between existing activities.
 This project will also serve as a model for other regencies aiming to achieve the lasting impacts of green growth.